httpwg/http-extensions/draft-ietf-httpbis-priority.md

 a PUSH_PROMISE or HEADERS frame.

+# Retransmission Scheduling

+A transport may detect packet losses and then retranmit lost information to provide reliability.
+Examples include TCP and QUIC.
+While this document specifies HTTP layer prioritization, its effectiveness can be further achieved if transport layer also respect such priorities.
+Besides scheduling new data, transport implementations MAY also consider stream priorities during retransmission.
+In this section we will use QUIC as an example to discusss a couple scenarios an implementation need to consider.

+{{!I-D.ietf-quic-transport}}, Section 13.3 states that endpoints SHOULD prioritize retransmission over sending new data, unless otherwise specified by application.
+When an HTTP/3 application uses priority scheme defined in this document, the QUIC transport layer MAY take stream priorities as input to scheduling the sending of both retransmission data and new data.
+For example, if one stream with higher urgency has new data to send and another stream with lower urgency has retransmission data to send, a QUIC transport may choose to schedule the higher urgency new data before the lower urgency retransmission data.

+{{?I-D.ietf-quic-recovery}}, Section 6.2.4 also highlights consideration of application priorities when sending probe packets after PTO timer expiration.
+An implementation using this prioritization scheme for new or retransmitted data, MAY choose a different strategy for prioritizing probe data.

 # Fairness {#fairness}

 As a general guideline, a server SHOULD NOT use priority information for making